mattermost/mattermost/README.md

 License
 -------

-Mattermost Preview uses the Apache 2.0 open source license.
+This software uses the Apache 2.0 open source license.
 For more details see: http://bit.ly/1Lc25Sv<br>

 **XXXXXX TODO: Test install procedures**